Antar1011/Onix/README.md

  * When possible, use Pokemon Showdown's config / data files.
 That way, when PS updates something (updated tiers, new Pokemon / formes / moves), it's trivial to pull in those changes.
+ * Megas and all other special formes will be counted separately for log-reading.
+It's the responsibility of the stats counter to combine formes.
+ Note that this doesn't apply to Hackmons metagames.